+NAME GRADE DATE TEACHER

+ACTIVITY:

-NAME GRADE DATE TEACHER ACTIVITY: room, and write a list of objects that catc erved in time for all to see.
-Look around the h your eye.
-Try and record as much as you n objects of Latimer's were kept instead of Pick a room in Latimer's House t o sketch.
+Mr. Lewis Howard Latimer's home is preserved in time for all to see.
+Look around the room, and write a list of objects that catch your eye.
+Try and record as much as you can, paying extra attention to why certain objects of Latimer's were kept instead of others.

+Pick a room in Latimer's House to sketch.
 Be as detailed as possible.

+DISCUSSION QUESTIONS

-DISCUSSION QUESTIONS What are objects that you found around Latimer's home?
+What are objects that you found around Latimer's home?

 Why do you think these artifacts were kept by the Museum?

 How are these objects similar or different from the historical objects in other museums you've been to?

 What kind of objects were your favorite to find?
 Why?